toeverything/AFFiNE-docs-archive/developer-docs/welcome.md

 # 🎉 Welcome

 Thank you for you interest in AFFiNE.
-Before you proceed we reconmmend you read the following documents from GitHub:
+Before you proceed we recommend you read the following documents from GitHub:

 ## GitHub Guides